-Financial assets and liabilities presented on the statement of financial position correspond to cash and due from banks, available-for-sale and held to maturity investments, accounts receivable (Trust Agreement - COFIDE), loan portfolio, net, other receivables and liabilities in general, except for the identified in the caption "provisions and other liabilities" and "asset for deferred Income Tax, net" as Non-financial instruments, see Notes 13 and 15, respectively.
+Financial assets and liabilities presented on the statement of financial position correspond to: "Cash and due from banks", "Available-for-sale and held to maturity investments", "Accounts receivable (Trust Agreement - COFIDE)", "Loan portfolio, net", "Accounts receivable for derivative financial instruments", "Other accounts receivable,nets" and other receivables and liabilities in general, except for the identified in the caption "Provisions and other liabilities", see Note 13.
 Likewise, all derivative financial products are considered financial instruments.